-Killeen Community Center to open as warming station
+Killeen community center to open as warming station

-The Rosa Hereford Killeen Community Center will again open as a warming station from 10 p.m. tonight to 8 a.m. tomorrow for those needing overnight relief from freezing temperatures.
+The Rosa Hereford Community Center in Killeen, at 2201 E. Veterans Memorial Boulevard, will open as a warming station from 10 p.m. tonight to 9 a.m. tomorrow for those needing overnight relief from freezing temperatures.

-The warming station is set up to offer temporary relief from cold and does not offer full sheltering services, according to a news release.
+The warming station is set up to offer temporary relief from cold and does not offer full sheltering services, according to a City of Killeen news release.

+The overnight low temperature in Killeen is expected to be 31 degrees, according to the National Weather Service.

 (0) comments